 When HHO is added to the engine, the resultant cooler combustion temperature helps lower this particular nauseous gas.

-Reductions of 20-25% are common in diesel engines.
+Reductions of 20-25% of NOx are common in diesel engines.
 Typical reductions in gasoline vehicles are 50%.
 Results as great as 95% been reported in lean burning applications such as highly tuned gasoline and natural gas engines seeking large increases in fuel economy.

 *Eurofins is an international group of laboratories headquartered in Luxembourg, providing testing and support services to the pharmaceutical, food, environmental and consumer products industries and to governments.